George C. Parker: Arrests, imprisonment, and death

 Despite his success with his scams, Parker was arrested and convicted three times of fraud, but only served two prison sentences in full at Sing Sing Prison.
 His third, in 1908, saw him escape from jail by donning a sheriff's hat and coat, which had been set down by a sheriff who had walked in from the cold weather outdoors.

 Parker was eventually arrested by police a fourth time, after he attempted to cash a cheque that he had forged in 1928.
-By this time, the state of New York had established an anti-crime statute known as Baumes law, in which anyone convincted of a crime more than three times would receive life imprisonment.
+By this time, the state of New York had established an anti-crime statute known as Baumes law, in which anyone convicted of a crime more than three times would receive life imprisonment.
 On December 17, 1928, at Kings County Court, Parker was sentenced to a mandatory life term at Sing Sing Prison.

 Parker spent much of the remaining eight years of his life regaling the prison guards and inmates with tales of his exploits, before his death in 1937.
-His exploits became notable to giving rise to the American phrase "and if you believe that, I have a bridge to sell you" - which often insinuates that someone is gullible.
+His exploits became notable in giving rise to the American phrase "and if you believe that, I have a bridge to sell you" - which often insinuates that someone is gullible.